sahilIT2020/docs-3.0.1/source/developer-guide/oxtrust-eclipse_plus.md

 3\.
 All Gluu applciations store setting in LDAP.
 Hence we need to update their configuration in LDAP

-3.1 We need to change authentication setting: inum=<appliance_inum>,ou=appliances,o=gluu.
+3.1\.
+We need to change authentication setting: inum=<appliance_inum>,ou=appliances,o=gluu.
 We need to remove IDPAuthentication attribute from this entry.

-3.2 Fix invalid cache setting JSON format in: inum=<appliance_inum>,ou=appliances,o=gluu.
+3.2\.
+Fix invalid cache setting JSON format in: inum=<appliance_inum>,ou=appliances,o=gluu.
 We need to remove do:
   - Replace IN_MEMORY with "IN_MEMORY"
   - Replace DEFAULT with "DEFAULT"

-3.3 We need to change oxAuth settings: ou=oxauth,ou=configuration,inum=<appliance_inum>,ou=appliances,o=gluu.
+3.3\.
+We need to change oxAuth settings: ou=oxauth,ou=configuration,inum=<appliance_inum>,ou=appliances,o=gluu.
 We need to apply next changes to oxAuthConfDynamic attribute value.
   - Replace "https://<ce_host_name>/oxauth" with "https://localhost:8443/oxauth"
   - Replace  "issuer":"https://<ce_host_name>" with "oxAuthIssuer":"https://localhost:8443"

-3.4 We need to change oxTrust settings: ou=oxtrust,ou=configuration,inum=<appliance_inum>,ou=appliances,o=gluu.
+3.4\.
+We need to change oxTrust settings: ou=oxtrust,ou=configuration,inum=<appliance_inum>,ou=appliances,o=gluu.
 We need to apply next changes to oxTrustConfApplication attribute value.
   - Replace "https://<ce_host_name>/identity" with "https://localhost:8453/identity"
   - Replace "https://<ce_host_name>/oxauth" with "https://localhost:8443/oxauth"
   - Replace  "oxAuthIssuer":"https://<ce_host_name>" with "oxAuthIssuer":"https://localhost:8443/oxauth"
   - Replace  "umaIssuer":"https://<ce_host_name>" with "umaIssuer":"https://localhost:8443/oxauth"

-3.5 Fix oxTrust oxAuth client settings: inum=<org_inum>!0008!8CF0.83A5,ou=clients,o=<org_inum>,o=gluu.
+3.5\.
+Fix oxTrust oxAuth client settings: inum=<org_inum>!0008!8CF0.83A5,ou=clients,o=<org_inum>,o=gluu.
 We need to add next attribute values:
   - oxAuthRedirectURI: https://localhost:8453/identity/authentication/authcode
   - oxAuthPostLogoutRedirectURI: https://localhost:8453/identity/authentication/finishlogout

 ## Start oxAuth under Jetty in Eclipse

+1\.
+We need to create new Jetty Webapp configuration run oxAuth under Jetty on HTTPS port 8443 2\.
+We need to create new Jetty Webapp configuration run oxTrus under Jetty on HTTPS port 8453 3\.
+Before running both application we new to add VM argument (on Arguments tab): -Dgluu.base=<path_to_folder_with_ox_conf_folder> It should specify path with 'conf' folder which contains 'ox-ldap.properties' and 'salt' files